Actindo-AG/Documentation/DataHub/UserInterface/01a_Attributes.md

 ![Update attribute key](../../Assets/Screenshots/DataHub/Settings/Attributes/UpdateAttributeKey.png "[Update attribute key]")

+> [Caution] Changing an attribute key has far-reaching consequences.
+Make sure you read carefully and understand the warning in this window.
+For detailed information, see [Edit an attribute](../Integration/01_ManageAttributes.md#edit-an-attribute).

 - *New key*
     Enter the new key.
 The current attribute key is displayed.

 - [CONFIRM]
     Click this button to confirm the new key.

 - [CANCEL]
     Click this button to cancel updating the attribute key.